TTLabs/EvaporateJS/README.md

 * **started**: _function(file_key)_. a function that will be called when the file upload starts.
 The file_key represents the internal identifier of the file whose upload is starting.

+* **uploadInitiated**: _function(s3UploadId)_. a function that will be called when the S3 upload is successfully initiated.
+  `s3UploadId` is the AWS S3 uploaded ID returned when the multipart upload is initiated.

 * **paused**: _function(file_key)_. a function that will be called when the file upload is completely paused (all in-progress parts are aborted or completed).
 The file_key represents the file whose upload has been paused.